 The volume and percentage of children in attendance from 10 September is not directly comparable with the previous data points due to a break in the time series.
 The number of three-year-olds eligible for funded childcare, and therefore attending early years settings, increases through the academic year.
 Attendance in settings decreases in the autumn when children move to reception.
 For more details on the break in the time series, please see the methodology section.

-This data release includes data from the education settings survey from 23 March to 15 October and early years settings from 16 April to 15 October.
+This data release includes data from the education settings survey from 23 March to 4 January (excluding out of term dates as data not collected) and early years settings from 16 April to 7 January.